 Monty’s Answer: In most cases, the Federal Fair Housing Act will not shield a protected class for non-payment of rent.
 However, if you have established a pattern of treating protected classes differently for non-payment of rent than non-protected classes, it may impact your protection.
 The key is to treat all non-paying tenants, protected class or not, in the same fashion.
 In some circumstances, the Act exempts owner-occupied buildings with no more than four units, single-family housing sold or rented without the use of a broker, and housing operated by organizations and private clubs that limit occupancy to members.

 In some states, there are additional protected classes and requirements.
-For information on the individual states go to this website that discusses each state’s discrimination laws.
+For information on the individual states go to each state’s discrimination laws.
 Consider seeking a legal opinion as you will likely confer with your counsel for eviction advice.

 What the law says